sinProject-Inc/talk/docs/20-dev-environment/10-macos-settings.md

 title: macOS Settings
 ---

-We change the macOS settings as follows.
+Here are the macOS settings that we commonly use at sinProject.

 ## System Settings